exakat/exakat-docs/Reference/Rules/Structures/DuplicateCalls.rst

 Duplicate Calls
 +++++++++++++++

   Duplicate calls within the same context.
-They should be called once, and then stashed in a variable for reuse.
-This saves a lot of time.
+They should be called once, and then cached in a variable for reuse.

+This saves a lot of time of execution and reexecution of the same code.
+It is a micro-optimisation in case of a simple property fetch, but it may be more costly.

 .. code-block:: php